jasminehong2392/hongljasmine-recipes/README.md

 **conclusion**
-Because 0.178> 0.05, we fail to reject the hypothesis that there is a difference between the number of.
+<pr>Because 0.178> 0.05, we fail to reject the hypothesis that there is a difference between the number of.
 This means that there is no significant difference in the average number of calories between fancier and regular recipes.
-This may be because we don't take into account the preparation of the recipe and the type of ingredients.
+This may be because we don't take into account the preparation
+of the recipe and the type of ingredients.
 This can effect the amount of calories. <br>